Crafty-The-Fox/musec_pico_rp2040/README.md

 There're two versions.
 Musec Pico uses 52mm spinners and Musec Pico+ uses 74mm spinners.
 They have the same structure and function the same.

 Features:
+* Built in surge protection
+* Built in RP2040
 * It's small but closely replicates the feel of the arcade controller.
 * Built-in "spacebar" pedal.
 * External pedal support through the 3.5mm jack.